What conservative justices said — and didn't say — about Roe at their confirmations

 5. Amy Coney Barrett (2020)

 Barrett was nominated by Trump to fill the seat left by the death of Ginsburg in September 2020.
-Her confirmation hearings were held in October, just weeks before the presidential election.
+Her confirmation hearing was held in October 2020, just weeks before the presidential election.

 Like the justices before her, Barrett declined to say outright whether she believed Roe had been correctly decided.
 "I can't pre-commit or say, 'Yes, I'm going in with some agenda,' because I'm not," she said.